 The opportunities in the earliest stages of “public” school were directly related to where one lived.
 The first High Schools that were free to attend were in larger populations.
-Reading’s first public high school was established in the late 1800s and was the first in Berks.
+Reading’s first public high school was established in 1852 and was the first in Berks.
 Birdsboro was also amongst the earliest established in the late 1800s.
 Towns further outside the city had schools, but for them it was and would remain the age of the “one room schoolhouse” for a few more decades.
 Back then it was not common to attend school past elementary age, and if you did, you were transported to the urban area and likely came from a bit of money.

 Late 1800s / Turn of 20th Century “Free Schools”

 Free Schools were a concept produced by the state of Pennsylvania as a way to further education amongst its population.
 This was the beginning of state grants to townships to build their education systems.
 Prior to this schooling was paid for by tuition.
 Initially free schooling only went through elementary grades, but eventually older community children were organized and took classes as well.
 In some instances, like Bernville High and Mohnton, these very first high school classes were taught in rooms of private residences or community social halls; anywhere they could find space that didn’t cost much money.
 High school programs started as two years, then expanded to three years, and then finally established entire four year programs as enrollment increased.